Hocnonsense/vcontact2/README.md

 users.
 While Windows is not officially supported, users have been able to run vConTACT on these machines (usually through some sort of virtual machine).

-#### Singularity
+#### Singularity (all) (trivial if already have Singularity installed)

-A singularity image is provided accompanying this documentation.
+A singularity definitions file is provided accompanying this documentation.
 Please use this file to create and bootstrap the vConTACT container.

 ```bash
 sudo singularity build vConTACT2.simg vConTACT2.def